ChristianS-99/assign1git/README.md

 # assign1git
 Christian Smith\
 First Comment\
-This is the Second Comment, it is much longer
+This is the Second Comment, it is much longer\
+new git branch on GitHub